The Woolcock Institute of Medical Research

 If a sensor falls off during the night, that’s fine.
 Our sleep technicians can deal with that.

 I assess our paediatric sleep studies, and I do that with 20 years’ paediatric experience.
-It’s a matter of knowing what information is most valuable; what do we look at a bit more closely; what sensors don’t concern us too much if they fall off.
+It’s a matter of knowing what information is most valuable; what do we look at a bit more closely; what isn't as important.
 It's being able to put the pieces together of what we're seeing.
+As a result we are able to produce the information the doctor needs to help you and your child with their sleep.